snrnats/doc-centre/docfx_project/react/help/quick-start.md

 To track a shipment in REACT, you'll need to do the following:

-1. <strong>Register the shipment.</strong> Registering a shipment lets REACT monitor tracking events in real time and enables you to use APIs to get updates on the shipment's progress.
+1. **Register the shipment**.
+Registering a shipment lets REACT monitor tracking events in real time and enables you to use APIs to get updates on the shipment's progress.
-2. <strong>Set up a carrier connector</strong> for each of the carriers you work with.
+2. **Set up a carrier connector** for each of the carriers you work with.
 Carrier connectors enable REACT to obtain tracking events.
-3. <strong>Get the shipment's details.</strong> You can track shipments using the [Get Tracking Events by Shipment ID](https://docs.sorted.com/react/api/#GetTrackingEventsbyShipmentID) endpoint and the REACT UI.
+3. **Get the shipment's details**.
+You can track shipments using the [Get Tracking Events by Shipment ID](https://docs.sorted.com/react/api/#GetTrackingEventsbyShipmentID) endpoint and the REACT UI.

 ### Registering a Shipment